m2c2-project/m2c2kit/packages/schematics/src/new/files/module/GETTING-STARTED.md

 ## Development server

 Run `npm run serve` from the command line for a development server.
 Browse to `http://localhost:3000/`.
 The app will automatically compile and reload when you change source files.
-If you get an error on the reload, edit `rollup.config.runner.mjs` and increase the delay parameter (unit is milliseconds) in this line:
+If you get an error on the reload, edit `rolldown.config.runner.mjs` and increase the delay parameter (unit is milliseconds) in this line:

     livereload({ watch: "build", delay: 250 })